Norwich City Council

 Working to renovate community spaces according to the priorities of local people – through the Neighbourhood Community Infrastructure Levy

-Following our success across Norfolk delivering 12 community projects through the Community Renewal Fund, including The Phoenix Centre in Mile Cross and Norwich Lads Boxing Club, we’re now working to renovate 12 community spaces in Norwich across 14 months through the Neighbourhood Community Infrastructure Levy (NCIL).
-This is a community funding programme that uses money collected from developers, with spending led by the priorities of the community.
-Here’s a rundown of our projects and impact so far.
+Following our success across Norfolk delivering 12 community projects through the Community Renewal Fund, including The Phoenix Centre in Mile Cross and Norwich Lads Boxing Club, we then renovated 13 community spaces in Norwich across 14 months in 2023 through the Neighbourhood Community Infrastructure Levy (NCIL).
+This was a community funding programme that uses money collected from developers, with spending led by the priorities of the community.
+We’ve match-funded projects with other VIY Partners including Toolstation and the majority through our VIY-Sport England partnership (marked with * below), to boost sports clubs and allow for more physical activity to take place in active community spaces.

-Cadge Road Community Centre
+1. Cadge Road Community Centre*

 This large outdoor space was significantly under-utilised at this well-used centre, run by the Henderson Trust charity.
 We helped to construct a number of outdoor benches and planters and a brick BBQ, for them to be able to host outdoor activities, sports, gardening and connecting with members of this deprived community, as identified in feedback from its users and the local community.